-Guitar preamp pedals are ideal for guitarists who need a plug and play box to improve tone when laying down tracks quickly in a studio, or to dial in a consistent tone on stage without the hassle of transporting and setting up heads, cabs, mics, or any of the traditional array of gear we’ve gotten used to lugging around with us in the past.
+Preamp pedals are ideal for guitarists who need a plug-and-play box to improve tone when laying down tracks quickly in a studio.
+Also for those needing to dial in a consistent tone on stage without the hassle of transporting and setting up heads, cabs, mics, or any of the traditional array of gear we’ve gotten used to lugging around with us in the past.

-A guitar preamp pedal can also save you from the nightmarish situations that can arise from playing through house amps or direct into an unknown PA or front of house setup.
+A preamp pedal can also save you from the nightmarish situations that can arise from playing through house amps or direct into an unknown PA or front-of-house setup.
 These handy boxes replicate the preamp section of a guitar amp, and adding one to your signal chain will allow you to boost and manipulate your signal in ways that are otherwise not possible.

-In this KillerGuitarRigs Review, we’ll be taking a look at some of the best guitar preamp pedals on the market to help you decide which is the right choice for your setup.
-We’ve included pedals to suit all budgets, and with feature sets to cover every imaginable scenario.
-When reviewing each unit, we considered price, build quality, and of course, tone.
+In this KillerGuitarRigs Review, we’ll be taking a look at some of the best preamp pedals on the market to help you decide which is the right choice for your setup.
+We’ve included pedals to suit all budgets, and feature-sets to cover every imaginable scenario.
+When reviewing each unit, we considered price, build-quality, and of course tone.

-So, if you’re looking to move away from standard overdrive pedals and boost units, and upgrade to a pedal that can handle all of your preamp needs, you’ll definitely want to keep on reading.
+So, if you’re looking to move away from standard overdrive pedals and boost units, and upgrade to a pedal that can handle all preamp needs, you’ll definitely want to keep on reading.

 Features: Standalone Gain, EQ and Hi Pass sections, Combination XLR + 1/4" Jack input, Integrated Hi Lo switch for easy headroom adjustment